 In collaboration with True 360, our team aims to provide zoos and aquariums with an easy-to-use 360° webcam system for educational, animal health, and business/marketing purposes.
+Each of these purposes will provide new kinds of business value to zoos and aquariums.

-Webcam setups which are currently used by zoos and aquariums provide limited functionality respect to interconnectivity, footage quality, and software features.
+Webcam setups currently used by zoos and aquariums provide limited functionality with respect to interconnectivity, footage quality, and software features.
+Many of the solutions that are currently on the market do not have the same 360° footage that we will be providing.

 Our solution will remove the need for physical interaction with each webcam and provide a wide array of software features including centralized webcam control, 360° footage capture/archiving and live streaming, animal health monitoring, and curation of marketing content.
+Our team will be developing this functionality over the course of two semesters.